-The fabrication of such thin films is challenging, especially since the growth rate of diamond increases drastically when nitrogen is introduced during CVD growth~\cite{jin1994effect}.
-Moreover, the incorporation efficiency of dopants like nitrogen and phosphorus in diamond is low~\cite{lobaev2017influence, schatzle2023chemical, samlenski1995incorporation, tallaire2006characterisation}.
-Various techniques have been proposed to grow nitrogen-doped diamond at low rates, allowing for a highly controlled thickness of the layers~\cite{Ohno2012, butler2017nanometric, vikharev2016novel, bogdanov2020optical, bogdanov2021investigation, kato2007n}.
+Fabricating such thin films is challenging, especially since the growth rate of diamond increases drastically when nitrogen is introduced during CVD-growth~\cite{jin1994effect}.
+Furthermore, the incorporation efficiency of dopants such as nitrogen and phosphorus in diamond is low~\cite{lobaev2017influence, schatzle2023chemical, samlenski1995incorporation, tallaire2006characterisation}.
+Various techniques have been proposed to grow nitrogen-doped diamond at low rates, allowing for a highly controlled layer thicknesses~\cite{Ohno2012, butler2017nanometric, vikharev2016novel, bogdanov2020optical, bogdanov2021investigation, kato2007n}.
 These include growth at low microwave powers~\cite{Ohno2012} and subsequent electron irradiation~\cite{Ohno2012}, as well as surface termination and subsequent overgrowth~\cite{jaffe2020novel}.
-Additionally, changes to the diamond reactor itself have been proposed, e.g., a laminar flow reactor, where the gas switching is more abrupt~\cite{bogdanov2020optical}.
-Based on that, delta-doped layers with a high nitrogen concentration of more than 1000~ppm or NV concentration down to the single-center level have been obtained in high-quality diamond~\cite{jaffe2020novel, Ohno2012}.
+Additionally, changes to the diamond reactor itself have been proposed, e.g. a laminar flow reactor, where the gas switching is more abrupt~\cite{bogdanov2020optical}.
+Based on this, delta-doped layers with a high nitrogen concentration of over 1000~ppm or an NV concentration down to the single-center level have been obtained in high-quality diamond~\cite{jaffe2020novel, Ohno2012}.

 In this work, we present an alternative approach for the fabrication of nitrogen delta-doped layers in diamond via chemical vapor deposition.
-The method involves keeping the diamond sample in an adjustable retention position during growth, which is beneficial to the quality of the fabricated diamond~\cite{mokuno2005synthesizing}.
-This method offers control over the growth rate while maintaining a constant plasma composition.
-Adjustment of layer thickness and nitrogen incorporation can be achieved by changing the retention position with respect to the plasma.
-Using this technique, we can fabricate delta-doped layers with a thickness of a few nanometers and a high nitrogen incorporation.
+The method involves keeping the diamond sample in an adjustable retention position during growth, which cam improve the quality of the fabricated diamond~\cite{mokuno2005synthesizing}.
+This method enables control of the growth rate while maintaining a constant plasma composition.
+Adjustment of layer thickness and nitrogen incorporation is achieved by changing the retention position with respect to the plasma.
+Using this technique, we can fabricate delta-doped layers that are a few nanometers thick with high nitrogen incorporation.